morpho-matters/morpholib/docs/guides/figures-and-gadgets.md

 ### Encirclings

 And finally, similar to enboxings, you can also encircle a target with an elliptical curve using the ``encircle()`` gadget.
-It behaves pretty similar to the others:
+It behaves pretty similarly to the others:

 ```python
 # Something worth encircling